dechamps/RudeWindowFixer/README.md

-If you notice that RudeWindowFixer does not fix the problem for you, or at least not consistently, do feel free to [file an issue][] - it might be possible to [instrument your system][WindowInvestigator] to gather detailed data about your problem, especially if you can reliably trigger it.
+If you notice that RudeWindowFixer does not fix the problem for you, or at least not consistently, do feel free to [file an issue][] - it might be possible to [instrument your system](TRACING.md) to gather detailed data about your problem, especially if you can reliably trigger it.

 It's also theoretically possible that RudeWindowFixer could go overboard and make the taskbar show up in cases where it shouldn't - namely, on top of full